 Top countries and brokers Aussies use to invest in global markets

-Based on data from Sharesight’s userbase, this blog delves into the most popular global markets for Australian investors and some of the reasons why these markets were in such high demand during FY21/22.
-We also examine the top brokers for international trades and some of the features these brokers have that make them so sought-after by Australian investors looking to diversify their portfolios.
+Based on data from Sharesight’s userbase, this blog delves into the most popular global markets for Australian investors and some of the reasons why these markets were in such high demand during FY22/23.
+We also reveal the top brokers for international trades and some of the features that make these brokers so sought-after by Australian investors looking to diversify their portfolios.

 International markets most popular with Australian investors, based on Sharesight’s userbase

-When the US is removed from the dataset and we zoom in to look at the remaining international markets, we can see that the UK, Canada and Hong Kong are also popular choices for Australian investors.
+Once we remove Australia and the US from the dataset and zoom in to look at the remaining international markets, we can see that the UK, Canada, Hong Kong, Germany and broader Europe are also popular choices for Australian investors.

-International markets most popular with Australian investors, excluding the US
+International markets most popular with Australian investors, excluding Australia and the US

 While the ASX performed well in FY22/23, it represents only 2% of the global equities market – leading savvy investors to look to overseas markets to diversify their portfolios.
-For Australian and global investors alike, markets such as the New York Stock Exchange (NYSE), London Stock Exchange (LSE), Hong Kong Stock Exchange (HKEX) and Nasdaq are typically popular choices as they provide investors with access to some of the world’s highest-valued companies, along with a diverse range of industries and sectors.
+For Australian and global investors alike, markets such as the New York Stock Exchange (NYSE), London Stock Exchange (LSE), Hong Kong Stock Exchange (HKEX) and Nasdaq are typically popular choices as they provide investors with access to some of the world’s highest-valued companies, including a diverse range of industries and sectors.

 Looking at the charts above, we can also observe a correlation between the most popular international markets and Australian expat numbers.
-For example, as seen in the latest ABS data, the UK, US, Hong Kong, Germany and New Zealand are all part of the top 20 most common countries for expats to Australia.
-Other potential explaining factors for Australian investors’ preferred investment markets include similar currency conversion rates between the Australian and Canadian dollar, as well as the tendency for investors to invest in markets where they understand the language.
+For example, as seen in the latest ABS data, the UK, US, Hong Kong and Germany are all part of the top 20 most common countries for expats to Australia.
+Another potential explaining factor for investors’ preferred markets includes the tendency for investors to invest in markets where they understand the language.

-Diving deeper into the data, we see that Australian investors’ most popular trade of FY21/22 was Tesla (NASDAQ: TSLA).
-This corresponds to our Sharesight20 data from the same period, which shows that Tesla has consistently been one of investors’ most popular buy and sell trades.
-This is likely due to the strong performance of Tesla’s share price over the past few years, with opportunistic investors taking advantage of a few rare dips in the stock’s steep downward trend during Q2 of the financial year.
+Diving deeper into the data, we can see that Australian investors’ most popular trade of FY22/23 was Tesla (NASDAQ: TSLA).
+This corresponds to our trading data from that period, which shows that Tesla has consistently been one of investors’ most popular buy and sell trades.
+This is likely due to the strong performance of Tesla’s share price over the past few years, with opportunistic investors taking advantage of the stock’s steep downward trend during Q2 of the financial year.

-Tesla and Apple topped the list of Australian investors’ most-traded international stocks in FY21/22
+Tesla and Apple topped the list of Australian investors’ most-traded international stocks in FY22/23

-Most popular Australian brokers international trades, excluding the US
+Most popular Australian brokers for international trades, excluding the US

-It is also likely that Selfwealth was a popular choice due to its support for the NYSE, NASDAQ, NYSE American, NYSE Arca and HKEX markets; plus Sharesight users’ ability to easily import their trades.
+It is also likely that Interactive Brokers was a popular choice due to its extensive global market support, plus Sharesight users’ ability to easily import their trades.